Pivoting the paradigm: the role of spreadsheets in K-12 data science: Data and Computing Skills

 \subsection{Data consistency checking}

 Real-world data analysis requires that someone looking at raw data possess tools to recognize where that data may be inaccurate or impact analysis, and take steps to remedy that.
+This component of data acumen is often overlooked in K--12 education, but it is an important one that is included in \citet{nasemk12:2026} as part of the ``Producing and Working with Data'' competency.
 For instance, suppose a student downloads a data source with a numerical column, but the numbers have commas in them.
-Subsequent use of function (e.g., \texttt{SUM()} for aggregation) may not work properly.
+Subsequent use of functions (e.g., \texttt{SUM()} for aggregation) may not work properly.

-The basics of data cleaning and consistency checking might be developed in one of two ways.
+The basics of data cleaning and consistency checking might be introduced in several ways.
 First, a teacher could use an artificial example of fabricated data to demonstrate some typical real-world problems.

 Alternatively, real-world data can be used.
 As an example, a pre-algebra class or algebra class could model real-world data, allowing the students to download potentially messy data and work towards cleaning it.

 As a larger scale example, students could take the Census at School survey \citep{census-school} and then download data from students all across the country who have also taken the survey.
 This latter approach provides a personal connection to the data being analyzed: the students will themselves know what the questions are and which questions are most interesting to them.
+Such approaches are valuable for students to develop a mindset of data wrangling and to begin to inculcate defensive coding techniques \citep{McNamara02012018}.